ITenthusiasm/custom-elements/src/Combobox/docs/combobox-option.md

   </dt>
   <dd>
     <p>
-      Retrieves the position of the option within the list of options as a 0-based index.
+      Retrieves the 0-indexed position of the option within a list of options.
 If an option does not belong to a <code>Combobox</code> component, its <code>index</code> is always 0.
     </p>
     <p>
       Note that an option's index is computed every time this property is accessed.
 Therefore, if you have a very large list of options, you should limit the number of times you read from this property.